hhandika/myte/README.md

 myte check
 ```

-See [segul](https://github.com/hhandika/segul) readme for details instruction on how to install a command line application written in Rust.
+See [segul](https://github.com/hhandika/segul) readme for more detailed instruction on how to install a command line application written in Rust.

 ### Compile from source